-We have applied to have our common stock approved for listing on the Nasdaq Global Market under the symbol "SNTA."
+Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "SNTA."

 A prospectus in electronic format may be made available on the Internet sites or through other online services maintained by one or more of the underwriters of this offering, or by their affiliates.
 Other than any prospectus made available in electronic format in this manner, the information on any web site containing the prospectus is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or any underwriter in such capacity and should not be relied on by prospective investors.